sushilsingh5657/Pizza-Sales-Analysis/README.md

 # 5. Insights and Recommendations

 •	Summarized key insights that could help the business improve marketing strategies, stock management, and menu optimization.

+# Conclusion
+Through this project, I successfully leveraged SQL to analyze pizza sales data and extract meaningful business insights.By answering critical questions related to revenue, ordering trends, and product performance, I demonstrated the power of data-driven decision making.
+This project helped reinforce essential SQL skills like aggregation, grouping, filtering, working with dates, and calculating KPIs.It also highlighted the importance of structuring analysis logically — starting from understanding the dataset to answering specific business questions.
+The insights gained from this analysis can help a pizza business optimize its inventory, tailor marketing strategies, improve customer satisfaction, and ultimately drive more sales.